Stein am Rhein: Transport

+There are buses departing from the railway station to either Frauenfeld or to Singen and Radolfzell in Germany (via the old town of Stein am Rhein).

+The URh navigation company offers regular boat services between Schaffhausen and Kreuzlingen, via Konstanz.

 Culture

 Stein am Rhein received the first Wakker Prize for the preservation of its architectural heritage in 1972.
 The award noted that Stein am Rhein was nearly unique in Switzerland and rare in all of Europe for the number of notable buildings in a compact space.
 It also noted the excellent care with which the city was preserved.